 These new spatial and locative technologies include a suite of applications that are explicitly spatial wherein location and mapping are core to their modus operandi.
-This includes online, interactive mapping tools with accompanying application programming interfaces (APIs) that enable the easy production of map mashups which can be embedded on any web page and push applications beyond desktop GIS (e.g. Google Maps; see Chapters 2 and 3); interactive virtual globes that users can tag and layer data over (e.g. Google Earth); user-generated spatial databases and mapping systems (e.g. OpenStreetMap andWikiMapia, see Chapter 12); augmented spatial media (see Chapter 4); locative media (e.g. satnavs and location based social networking; see Chapter 5); urban dashboards and citizen reporting geo-systems (see Chapter 7); and geodesign and architectural and planning tools (see Chapter 8).
-In other cases, applications enable georeferencing that produces spatial (meta)

-data and can transform the technology into spatial media, but this is not core to its functionality and the system can operate independently of such spatialisation (see Chapter 6).
-For example, social media apps such as Twitter and Facebook enable users to georeference tweets/posts creating a rich set of geosocial data, but the apps work as intended without such georeferencing (Kelley, 2013).
-Similarly, articles on Wikipedia and in online data repositories can be geotagged, enabling them to be searched by location and spatially visualised.
-Search has also become spatialised through the location of the searcher.
-Since 2010, Google has integrated location into all searches either through the internet protocol (IP) address of a computer or the GPS coordinates of a smartphone (Gordon and de Souza e Silva, 2011).
-Furthermore, maps as branded media are being used to promote institutions and showcase policy and provide a means to navigate web content (see Chapter 18).
-Concurrently, there are many more non-traditional and administrative datasets making their way into spatial media via open data portals, which in turn are spatialising administrative data (see Chapters 9 and 18).
+This includes online, interactive mapping tools with accompanying application programming interfaces (APIs) that enable the easy production of map mashups which can be embedded on any web page and push applications beyond desktop GIS (e.g., Google Maps); interactive virtual globes that users can tag and layer data over (e.g., Google Earth); user-generated spatial databases and mapping systems (e.g., OpenStreetMap and WikiMapia); locative media (e.g., satnavs and location based social networking); urban dashboards and citizen reporting geo-systems; geodesign and architectural and planning tools.
+In other cases, applications enable georeferencing that produces spatial (meta)data and can transform the technology into spatial media, but this is not core to its functionality and the system can operate independently of such spatialisation.
+For example, social media apps such as Twitter and Facebook enable users to georeference tweets/posts creating a rich set of geosocial data, but the apps work as intended without such georeferencing (Kelley, 2011).
+Similarly, articles in Wikipedia and online data repositories can be geotagged, enabling them to be searched by location and spatially visualized.
+Search has also become spatialized through the location of the searcher.
+Since 2010, Google has integrated location into all searches either through the IP address of a computer or the GPS coordinates of a smartphone (Gordon and de Souza e Silva, 2011).
+Furthermore, maps as branded media are being used to promote institutions and showcase policy and provide a means to navigate web content.
+Concurrently, there are many more non-traditional and administrative datasets making their way into spatial media via open data portals, which in turn are spatializing administrative data.